gsasaki23/assemble2/README.md

 # Asssemble2 (Web App)
 [Live Here](https://assemble2-b630f.web.app/)

-Last Updated: v1.1 by Gaku Sasaki, Sep 2021.
+## Latest Update
+v1.1 (09/24/2021)

 ## Features
-Events are organized into teams, team admins call members to assemble per event
+Event organization done in teams.
+Team leaders (aka Admins) call members to assemble!

-## Available Scripts
+## Technical Notes
-In the project directory, you can run:
-### `npm start`
-Runs the app in the development mode.\
+- `npm start` Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
 The page will reload if you make edits.
 You will also see any lint errors in the console.

-## Notes
-### `npm start`
-to run app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.
-You will also see any lint errors in the console.

-### `npm run build`
+- `npm run build`
 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-### `firebase serve`
-to run everything inside `dist` on localhost
-### `firebase deploy`
+- `firebase deploy`
-to deploy
+Deploys the app to the live website.

 ## Changelog
-- v1.1: UI for Signin/Signup/Home through MUI added.
+- v1.1 (Sep 21): UI for Signin/Signup/Home through MUI added.
-- v1.0: Initialized with create-react-app, Firestore schema done.
+- v1.0 (Sep 21): Initialized with create-react-app, Firestore schema done.